liferay/liferay-docs/devGuide/en/chapters/08-leveraging-the-mobile-sdk.markdown

 ### Sending Your iOS App's Requests Using Batch Processing [](id=batch-ios-app-requests-to-liferay-portal-6-2-dev-guide-en)

-Another popular method of sending requests to the mobile SDK is through batch processing, which can be more efficient then sending requests separately.
+Another popular method of sending requests to the Mobile SDK is through batch processing, which can be more efficient then sending requests separately.

 For example, suppose you want to delete 10 blog entries at the same time;